NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_PTDF_matrix.md

 get_ptdf_data(ptdf_1)
 ```

+Note that while the `PTDF` stores the transpose of the matrix data, the function `get_ptdf_data` returns the data in the standard orientation.

-Advanced users might be interested in computing the `PTDF` matrix starting from either the data contained in the `IncidenceMatrix` and `BA_matrix` structures, or by the information related to the `branches` and `buses` of the system.
+Advanced users might be interested in computing the `PTDF` matrix starting from either the data contained in the `IncidenceMatrix` and `BA_matrix` structures.

 ```@repl tutorial_PTDF_matrix
 # evaluate the BA_matrix and Incidence_Matrix